jfbastien/musl/README.md

 MVP because we thought it would be hard.
 This repository shows that it's *possible* to expose limited but useful functionality, we therefore may as well design it right from the start, or make it entirely impossible for the MVP.

+This is in addition to Emscripten's musl port, in which we also have working dynamic linking, dlopen(), and so forth, also through calling out to JS from different modules.

 That'll including figuring out calling convention and ABI.
 Exports currently don't declare their signature in a WebAssembly module, even though they are in